AntoineDargier/Advanced-Deep-Learning-Course/Project 2_Deep Learning interpretability/README.md

-# Deep Learning interpretatbility with GradCAM
+# Deep Learning interpretability with GradCAM

 ### Goal
 Visualization of a CNN to highlight the regions of the input image that were important for the neural network prediction.